 To finalize your will in Hawaii:

-Although Hawaii allows an "interested person" who stands to inherit under the will act as a witness, it is usually not a good idea.
-Haw.
-Rev. Stat. § 560:2-505.
+Although Hawaii allows an "interested person" who stands to inherit under the will to act as a witness, it is usually not a good idea.
+(Haw.
+Rev. Stat. § 560:2-505 (2025).)

-However, Hawaii allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
+No, in Hawaii, you don't need to notarize your will to make it legal.
+However, Hawaii allows you to make your will "self-proving," and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.

 Yes.
-In Hawaii, you can use your will to name a personal representative who will ensure that the provisions in your will are carried out after your death.
+In Hawaii, you can use your will to name a personal representative (sometimes called an "executor") who will ensure that the provisions in your will are carried out after your death.
 Nolo's Quicken WillMaker & Trust produces a letter to your personal representative that generally explains what the job requires.
 If you don't name a personal representative, the probate court will appoint someone to take on the job of winding up your estate.

 In Hawaii, you may revoke or change your will at any time.
 You can revoke your will by:

-If you and your spouse divorce (or if a court determines that your marriage is not legal), Hawaii law revokes any language in your will that leaves property to your spouse or names your spouse to be your executor.
-This rule does not apply if you specifically state in your will (or divorce decree or contract relating to the division of your property) that divorce should not affect the provisions in your will.
-Haw.
-Rev. Stat. § 560:2-804.
+If you and your spouse divorce (or if a court determines that your marriage isn't legal), Hawaii law revokes any language in your will that leaves property to your spouse or names your spouse to be your executor.
+This rule doesn't apply if you remarry your spouse or you specifically state in your will (or divorce decree or contract relating to the division of your property) that divorce won't affect the provisions in your will.
+(Haw.
+Rev. Stat. § 560:2-804 (2025).)

 If you have any concerns about the effects of divorce on your will, see an estate planning attorney for help.
 If you need to make changes to your will, it's best to revoke it and make a new one.
-However, if you have only very simple changes to make, you could add an amendment to your existing will – this is called a codicil.
+However, if you have only very simple changes to make, you could add an amendment to your existing will—this is called a codicil.
 In either case, you will need to finalize your changes with the same formalities you used to make your original will (see above).

 You can find Hawaii's laws about making wills here: Hawaii Revised Statutes Title 30A Uniform Probate Code Chapter 560 Uniform Probate Code.